FCE Speaking Archives - EngExam.info

 What is assessed

-Your ability to speak at length, connect your ideas, make your speech easy to follow and understand.
-Usage of discourse markers is expected of the student to get high score.
+• Your ability to speak at length, connect your ideas and make your speech easy to follow and understand.
+A student’s use of discourse markers is expected to get them a high score.

-– Introducing new ideas (rather than going over the thing you have already said)
+• Introducing new ideas (rather than going over the things you have already said)

-– Make sure to know the basics of articles in English.
+• Make sure to know the basics of articles in English.
 Use them to your advantage.
-Don’t forget about possessive pronouns and adjective to make your speech more cohesive (it, this, that, one).
+Don’t forget about possessive pronouns and adjectives to make your speech more cohesive (it, this, that, one).

 3. Pronunciation